alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 trusted officials of the day.

 Mechanically, they are very different.
-Chernobyl is about an exploded reactor pouring out a fixed amount of radiation per second, and COVID-19 is about a living virus whose spread depends on several other factors.
+Chernobyl is about an exploded reactor pouring out radioactive fallout, while COVID-19 is about a living virus.
 But the response has felt similar, and that's what's making me disappointed.

 The *Chernobyl* mini-series on HBO is really well made, and although it